sad-pixel/wtfhttpd/README.md

     - In case the validation fails, a HTTP 400 (Bad Request) will be returned.
     - Validation rules follow [this syntax](https://github.com/go-playground/validator)
 - `@wtf-store <variable_name>`: Puts the results of that query into the variable name requested, instead of into `ctx`.
 This is useful for binding multiple queries to separate things that can be referred to in the templates or JSON responses.
+- `@wtf-capture <variable name> [single]`: Puts the result of the query into a named parameter with the variable name requested.
+This is useful for referring to the value in later queries.
+If "single" is provided as the second argument, the result named parameter is bound as a scalar.
+If the second argument is not single or not provided, the named parameter is bound as a json encoded string of the query results.

 ## Templating